FICTION | Honor

 That night, I entered your tent, and when I saw the tears in your eyes, I took you in my arms and held you as I had that night at the lake, as I had before we went to war, as if not a day had passed since then.

-We left the 6th Battalion to guard the north from the Huns and took the 4th and 5th.
-We intercepted the 1st Battalion before it could join with the other two and destroyed it, and, after they saw what we did, the commanders of the 2nd and 3rd Battalions switched sides and swore fealty to you.
+We left the Sixth Battalion to guard the north from the Huns and took the Fourth and Fifth.
+We intercepted the First Battalion before it could join with the other two and destroyed it, and, after they saw what we did, the commanders of the Second and Third Battalions switched sides and swore fealty to you.

 With that, the path to the imperial city was open, and we took it easily and captured the emperor, his family, and all his court, who had been too slow or too stupid to flee.